The Consuming Fire: Plot

 Kiva Lagos, meanwhile, deals with the aftermath of Nadashe Nohamapetan's actions.
 Tasked by Grayland II with the upkeep of the House of Nohamapetan's business affairs on Hub, Kiva becomes a hindrance to the Countess's plans for regaining wealth and political favour.
 When Grayland II shoots down the Countess's plans to regain control of her House, the Countess retaliates at Kiva with an attempt on her life.
 Kiva survives but her lover Senia, lawyer for the Nohamapetan house, is seriously injured.
 In response, Kiva assaults the Countess's chief of staff.
 Nadashe is covertly sprung from imprisonment through the efforts of the Nohamapetan and Wu conspirators, who stage the incident as a failed escape attempt with no survivors.
 Kiva, investigating the House of Nohamapetan's affairs, discovers clues pointing to Nadashe being alive.

 Marce and Hatide, while visiting Dalasýsla, meet survivors who have adapted to the changed conditions over hundreds of years.
 Coming under attack from Nohamapetan-hired mercenaries, Marce and a few members of his expedition manage to survive while the ship carrying Hatide and the rest of the expedition is destroyed.
 Marce returns to Hub with the help of Tomas Chenevert, a deposed king from outside the Interdependency who has had his consciousness transferred to a ship after his death.
 They return in time to witness Grayland II decide on a course of action in response to the anticipated coup d'etat attempt.
 Learning the identities of the traitors, she invites them to a party and proceeds to honour and promote her allies, Kiva and the Archbishop of the Church, and denounce and arrest the rest.
 The book ends with Marce offering a solution to the problem of getting the Hub population to End without coming under attack from Ghreni Nohamapetan and his allies, who strategically positioned themselves to control the passage to End in earlier events.

 Reception

-The Publishers Weekly review is largely positive and says it "sits perfectly in its second-book role, leaving the reader deeply invested in the developing story, with plenty left to tell."
+Its reviews were largely positive and said that "sits perfectly in its second-book role, leaving the reader deeply invested in the developing story, with plenty left to tell" but that it "falls into a tired mode" part way through before the storytelling "brights" again.
+Reviewers also praised the world-building, outcomes of the villains, successful set up of its sequel, pace of writing, and humor.